Rupert Bruce-Mitford: Early life and background

 Shortly before his 1902 departure to China, Eustace Beer adopted the surname Bruce-Mitford—perhaps indicative of his desire to separate himself from his family's missionary past.
-"Mitford" was a take on "Midford", his mother's maiden name, and perhaps not unintentionally, that of the unrelated Bertram Freeman-Mitford, 1st Baron Redesdale, whose name carried respect in the British expatriate community in Japan.
+"Mitford" was a take on "Midford", his mother's maiden name, and, perhaps not unintentionally, that of the unrelated Bertram Freeman-Mitford, 1st Baron Redesdale, whose name carried respect in the British expatriate community in Japan.
 "Bruce" may have been taken from Major Clarence Dalrymple Bruce, an acquaintance who commanded the Weihaiwei Regiment.
-In Japan Eustace founded the Yokohama Modern School, which targeted the sons of English, or English-speaking, businessmen and missionaries.
-In 1903, and likely on the basis of his book and articles on Weihaiwei, he was elected a Fellow of the Royal Geographical Society; he subsequently became interested in geography and vulcanology, writing additional works on the country.
+In Japan Eustace founded the Yokohama Modern School, which targeted the sons of English, and English-speaking, businessmen and missionaries.
+In 1903, and likely on the basis of his book and articles on Weihaiwei, he was elected a fellow of the Royal Geographical Society; he subsequently became interested in geography and vulcanology, writing additional works on Japan.
+(Note: Eustace Bruce-Mitford's books included The Territory of Wei-hai-wei: A Descriptive Guide and Handbook with Maps and Illustrations a Historical Note and Appendix (1902), A New Geography of Japan for the Upper Forms of Schools and Colleges (1905), and Japan's Inheritance: The Country, Its People, and Their Destiny (1914).
+His articles included "Wei-Hai-Wei: Some Physical Characteristics of Our New Dependency in the Far East" (1903), "Mountain and Cliff at Weihaiwei" (1903), "Notes on the Physiography of Certain Volcanoes in Northern Japan" (1908), and "The Active Volcanoes of Japan" (1909).
+He also wrote a three-column article, "The Volcanoes of Japan", as part of a lengthy Japan supplement in The Times in 1910.)